jhoejbjerre/otp-access-demo/README.md

       Consider Azure Front Door, API Management, or middleware-based solutions for throttling and IP-based rate limiting.

 - [ ] **Scheduled Cleanup of Expired OTPs**
-      Implement a timer-triggered Function to remove expired codes regularly.
+      A timer-triggered Azure Function will be implemented to perform regular cleanup of expired OTP records from the database.
+This ensures that the dataset remains clean and only contains active, relevant entries.

 - [ ] **Offline / Resilient Design (Future)**
       Could be expanded with local caching or device-based OTPs for offline use scenarios.